shankarnarayank/steganography/README.md

 ### EPILOGUE

 This is my first serious project.
-Constructive feedbacks are welcomed.
+Constructive feedbacks are welcome.

 I hope you like my work.